Of Commerce, Counsel & the Coin

 CIA venture capital, since 1999

-The mechanism.
-Seeds commercial firms with intelligence-community requirements baked into the original product specification.
-A startup with In-Q-Tel on its cap table is, in effect, building a service for an end-user already named in its own term sheet.
+The vehicle seeds commercial firms with intelligence-community requirements baked into the original product specification, so that a startup with In-Q-Tel on its cap table is, in effect, building a service for an end-user already named in its own term sheet.

 Agency